-For the best online learning experience, you will need:
+Requirements to support the best online learning experience, include the following:

-Windows 7 or, Mac OS X 10.6 or later

-At least 512 MB RAM

-Broadband Internet Connection (1.5 Mbps required, 3.0 Mbps recommended)

-Adobe Flash 10.1 or later

-Latest version of Java

-User privileges to install software for required software installations

-Microphone and webcam (headphones with microphone recommended) for courses that require online meetings with audio and/or video participation and for online proctoring.
+- 1. Windows 7 or, Mac OS X 10.6 or later - 2.
+At least 512 MB RAM - 3.
+Broadband Internet Connection (1.5 Mbps required, 3.0 Mbps recommended) - 4.
+Adobe Flash 10.1 or later - 5.
+Latest version of Java - 6.
+User privileges to install software for required software installations - 7.
+Microphone and webcam (headphones with microphone recommended) for courses that require online meetings with audio and/or video participation and for online proctoring. - 8.
 NOTE: While mobile devices, especially smartphones, are convenient and may be utilized for some course functions, they cannot be the primary device for completing your online course work.